ake-persson/pepa/TUTORIAL.md

 # Configuring Salt'n'Pepa

-Here is a setup with 3 environments base, qa and prod.
+Here is a Salt Master setup with 3 environments base, qa and prod.

 **/etc/salt/minion**